 Last week I enjoied a few days at Paris Maison et Objet + Paris Design Week 2017.
-While here you can find some new/interesting design products, today I take some minutes to share with you some new interior trends I noticed, some days after my travel as I need always few time to think back and digest what I saw.
+While here you can find some new/interesting design products, today I take some minutes to share with you the new interior trends I noticed at Maison et Objet, some days after my travel as I need always few time to think back and digest what I saw.

-BUT there is something I noticed which is new from past fairs and I’ll bet will be a trend next year.
+BUT there is something new and interesting I noticed in this Maison et Objet and I’ll bet will be a trend for next year and the Maison et Objet 2018, January and september.
 Let’s see if I’m wrong in a few months!

 La scorsa settimana sono stata qualche giorno a Parigi per Maison et Objet + Paris Design Week 2017.
 Vi ho già mostrato qui qualche nuovo prodotto che ha attirato la mia attenzione, mentre oggi vorrei condividere con voi alcune nuove tendenze di interior che ho notato.